redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ReplyWithNullArray(RedisModuleCtx *ctx);

-Reply to the client with a null array, simply null in RESP3 null array in RESP2.
+Reply to the client with a null array, simply null in RESP3, null array in RESP2.

+Note: In RESP3 there's no difference between Null reply and NullArray reply, so to prevent ambiguity it's better to avoid using this API and use [`RedisModule_ReplyWithNull`](#RedisModule_ReplyWithNull) instead.

 The function always returns `REDISMODULE_OK`.